vincedundee/ST-With-ControlNet/README.md

 # Improvements that can be made...
 - Would be good to eventually generate expressions from character avatar...shouldn't be that hard.
 - As classify is now in webUI, can probably grab these and force them into the SD prompt.
+- The keyword generator never works for me.
+Either fails or spits out garbage.
+I'll probably change it to use it's own keyword extractor.

 ## Why not push to Silly Tavern...
 Nae idea how to push to someone else's repo and no compulsion to learn.
 This was just something I wanted in ST as the existing implementation didn't fit my needs.
 (I want consistent imagery)